A BRIEF HISTORY OF THE ROAD, 1877-2014

 Pre-1877 – First Nations members establish trails though what would eventually become the Tsuu T’ina reserve, southwest of Calgary.
 Two of these trails would later become Provincial roads; the Priddis Trail in 1900 and Bragg Creek Road/Highway 22 in 1921.

-1877 – Treaty 7 signed by the Tsuu Tʼina (Sarcee) and were allotted a reservation to share with the Blood and the Blackfoot at Blackfoot Crossing (Currently the Siksika reservation, approximately 100 km east of Calgary).
+1877 – Treaty 7 signed by the Tsuu Tʼina (Sarcee) and were allotted a reservation to share with the Blood and the Blackfoot at Blackfoot Crossing (now known as the Siksika reserve, approximately 100 km east of Calgary).

 1883 – After leaving the joint reserve, a new treaty was made and the Tsuu Tʼina were granted their current reservation, approximately 8 km southwest of Fort Calgary.